 • Begin straight across on the inside (grey section) and out through the bottom eyelets.

-• Cross the ends on the outside and feed in through the set of eyelets three rows higher up the shoe (skip past two sets of eyelets).
+• Cross the ends on the outside and feed in through the set of eyelets three rows higher up the shoe (skip past two rows).

 • Run both ends straight down on the inside and emerge through the next lower set of eyelets.